rguirguis/rguirguis.github.io/_posts/2024-06-20-who-older-father-son.markdown

 One of the shallowest questions about christian theology is how can the father, and the son of the holy trinity have the same underlying fundamental essence when the father must be older than the son!

 One must be aware when using the father-son terminology and talking about theology of mixing in the human limitations with his understanding of theological ontology.
-We try to find the true meaning of the father-son terminology while stripping away limitations imposed by our human precipitation based on our own experience.
+We try to find the true meaning of the father-son terminology while stripping away limitations imposed by our human perception based on our own experience.

 One of these limitations is that the father must be fully developed as a human being before he is emotionally and physically able to get married and has a child.
 One other limitation is that human newborns are born totally dependent on their parents to fulfill their basic needs.

-After peeling of most of these limitations, we are left with the wording of Jesus Christ describing Yehew as his father, and the words declared several times from heaven that Jesus Chirst is his *beloved Son*.
+After peeling off most of these limitations, we are left with the wording of Jesus Christ describing Yehew as his father, and the words declared several times from heaven that Jesus Chirst is his *beloved Son*.

 One can assume that father-son terminology carries the following meanings at least: representation, equality, differentiation of roles and intimacy.